whotterre/qwizza/backend/src/README.md

    go mod tidy
    ```
 4. Set up the MySQL database with the provided schema.
+   - The schema includes the `users`, `quiz`, `question`, and `response` tables.
+   - The `AutoMigrate` function in the project will automatically create these tables if they do not exist.
 5. Start the server:
    ```bash
    go run main.go